rangerer/django-rest-imagefield-poc/README.md

-# Django REST Framework - URI test
+# Django REST Framework - ImageField Test

-Proof of Concept on how to expose URI fields via Django REST Framework
+Proof of Concept on how to expose the URI from an `models.ImageField` fields via Django REST Framework

 ## Usage